haan6/fm-for-online-recommendation/README.md

-# SILAB FM & Online FM Projects for Recommendation Systems
+# KAIST SILAB FM & Online FM Projects for Recommendation Systems

 This project studies the Factorization Machine model and its variations for recommendation systems.
 Here, we consider the two problem settings for recommendation systems: